NetworkFlux/FdF/README.md

 - The vertical position corresponds to its ordinate.
 - The value corresponds to its altitude.

-To actually create a window and to output some pixels onto that window I use the [MiniLibX API](https://harm-smits.github.io/42docs/libs/minilibx "MiniLibX").
+To actually create a window and to output some pixels onto that window, I use the [MiniLibX API](https://harm-smits.github.io/42docs/libs/minilibx "MiniLibX").